Speakers & Sessions

 On Designing Experiences

-For more than 20 years, Punchdrunk has rejected the passive obedience usually expected of audience in favour of infectious storytelling and roaming formats, long before UX and user-generated content was a thing.
+For more than 20 years, long before UX and user-generated content was a thing, Punchdrunk has rejected the passive obedience usually expected of an audience in favour of roaming experiences and epic storytelling inside sensory theatrical worlds.

 Peter will speak about designing immersive and engaging experiences that change lives, build communities and inspire action.
-He will share his experience about what it takes to create powerful impact.
+He will share his insights on what it takes to create powerful impact and take people on an unforgettable journey.

 Organisations, business, groups and people all need a purpose.
 A shared one.
 Alan takes a deep dive into this subject, emphasising real purpose throughout.
 It’s no good to have a woolly, ambiguous and unemotional purpose.
 That won’t work.
 A crisp, precise, deep and inspiring one will.
 It will spark you into action and you will fall back on it repeatedly when times get tough.